Pokemongle/ob_code/Lab08 Midterm Iterator Generator.md

 # Q11 long paths
  This is easy
-	 Add a new reverse_link sub-function
+1. Add a new reverse_link sub-function

+# Q12 flip two
+This is easy
+1. Check if Link.empty